adsouza/gamelib/README.md

 # gamelib
-A library on which to build various games
+A library on which to build various games.